 Managing a home is hard work.
 Some days there’s too much that needs doing and too little time to do it all.
 We do what we can, and then plan to get around to the rest at first chance.
-The next day, they’re completely forgotten… until we try falling asleep.
+The next day, they’re wholly forgotten… until we try falling asleep.

 Given the nature of my blog, I’m often asked by busy moms for advice about how to accomplish more.
 It all comes down to organization, but not the kind that word usually brings to mind.
-This kind of organization doesn’t involve cute containers or labels; it’s not about alphabetizing things.
+This kind doesn’t involve cute containers or labels; it’s not about alphabetizing things.

 It’s about seeing the big picture of what needs to be done around one’s home, then zooming in on details as time permits.
 To do this, I use a Master To Do List, and it’s my productivity secret weapon.